Jumman04/Analogue-Watch/README.md

 3. Fill in the requested information and submit the issue.

-# Thank you for using and helping us improve the library!
+# Thank you for using and contributing to the improvement of our library!